Maritime Museum Of San Diego Resumes Daily Public Tours April 1, 2021

 The Maritime Museum of San Diego’s outdoor experience includes a walking, one-way top deck ship tour clearly marked to comply with social distancing guidelines.
 Tours take guests back in time as they stroll the upper decks of the historic fleet, including the world’s oldest sailing ship, Star of India, Navy frigate replica H.M.S.
 Surprise, featured in the award-winning film, Master and Commander, and California’s official state tall ship, the Californian.
 Indoor exhibits and below deck galleries will still remain closed temporarily.

-*For visitors looking for an affordable, educational and safe sightseeing experience on the water, the Museum’s Historic Bay Cruise is only an additional $5.00 with purchase of general admission tickets.
+*For visitors looking for an affordable, educational and safe sightseeing experience on the water, the Museum’s Historic Bay Cruise option is available with purchase of general admission tickets.
 Five 45-minute narrated bay tours will be offered daily starting April 1, 2021.
 Check-in for bay tours is fifteen minutes prior at 11:00 a.m., 12:45 p.m., 1:45 p.m., 2:45 p.m. and 3:45 p.m.
 Space is limited due to lower capacity requirements in accordance with state guidelines.
 Bay Boat tour reservations can be made by customers upon arriving at the Museum when purchasing general admission passes from the Ticket Booth or online in advance at TICKETS, while supplies.
 Guests may check-in for boat tours 15-minutes prior to and enjoy their scheduled Bay tour, before or after they explore the Maritime Museum.

 General admission tickets to the Maritime Museum of San Diego are $20.00 for adults, $15.00 for seniors 62+, military and ages 13-17.
 Children 12 and under are $10.00 and can be purchased at the Museum Ticket booth daily from 10:00 a.m. to 4:00 p.m. located on the north embarcadero at 1492 N. Harbor Drive, San Diego, CA 92101-3309.
 Credit/Debit cards may be used to purchase tickets at the Museum Ticket Booth machines located on the embarcadero.
 Cash will not be accepted at this time.
 Offer may not be combined with any other offer.